charlottejob1/Evaluation_neuron_interpretability/README.md

 # Evaluation of Meta-Feature Layer Interpretability

 The goal of this framework is to evaluate the interpretability of a meta-feature hidden layer.
-The evaluation process is applied both on simulated neurons using synthetic data and a use case: a biologically constrained variationnal autoencoder (VAE) using single-cell RNA-seq data.
+The evaluation process is applied both on simulated neurons using synthetic data and on a use case: a biologically constrained variationnal autoencoder (VAE) using single-cell RNA-seq data.

 This repository contains two independent workflows, each with its own environment: